mathrunet/flutter_masamune/packages/katana_router_builder/README.md

 There is a great existing package called [auto_route](https://pub.dev/packages/auto_route) that is a routing package that uses [build_runner](https://pub.dev/packages/build_runner).

-We will make a comparison with this package.
+I will make a comparison with this package.

 |  | katana_router | auto_route |
 | --- | --- | --- |